Drake & Josh's Drake Bell Pleads Guilty To Child Endangerment Charges

-The legal firestorm surrounding Drake Bell just took a complicated turn after the former child star's plea to the disturbing misdemeanor and felony charges launched against him in court changed seemingly overnight.
+The legal firestorm surrounding Drake Bell just took a complicated turn after the former child star's plea to the disturbing misdemeanour and felony charges launched against him in court changed seemingly overnight.

 Advertisement